 Various State and Federal government agencies, private purchasers, and community organizations report health plan survey scores to consumers to support informed decisionmaking.
 AHRQ offers specific guidance on reporting the results of CAHPS surveys as well as more comprehensive guidance on reporting quality information to consumers in TalkingQuality.

-One important use of the Health Plan Survey results is to identify strengths and weaknesses in a health plan's performance and then assess the impact of interventions to improve enrollees' experiences in specific areas.
-Several resources are available to support health plans in this effort, including the CAHPS Ambulatory Care Improvement Guide, recorded Webcasts, case studies, and presentations.
+Many health plans use their Health Plan Survey results to identify strengths and weaknesses in their performance and then assess the impact of interventions to improve enrollees' experiences in specific areas.
+Several resources are available to support health plans in this effort.

 The CAHPS Ambulatory Care Improvement Guide